codatio/codat-docs/docs/integrations/accounting/xero/xero-faq.md

 All [Items](/accounting-api#/schemas/Item) from Xero will have their `itemStatus` mapped as `Unknown` in Codat because an item status is not exposed via Xero's API.
 If this is a feature you'd like to see made available, please consider voting for <a href="https://developer.xero.com/documentation/api/items/" target="_blank">this feature request on Xero's UserVoice</a>.

-### Can I push discounts to Xero at the invoice level?
+### Can I write discounts to Xero at the invoice level?

 Yes.
-You can enter negative line item amounts in the `lineItems.unitAmount` field when pushing invoices to Xero.
+You can enter negative line item amounts in the `lineItems.unitAmount` field when writing invoices to Xero.
 This is an alternative to using the `discountAmount` and `discountPercentage` fields.

-### Why do I get an error when pushing tracking categories to Xero?
+### Why do I get an error when writing tracking categories to Xero?

-Our accounting data model allows the pulling and pushing of Xero _tracking options_ rather than parent _tracking categories_.
+Our accounting data model allows the reading and writing of Xero _tracking options_ rather than parent _tracking categories_.
 You can have up to two active tracking categories and up to 100 tracking options for each tracking category.
 For more information about these objects, see [Set up tracking categories](https://central.xero.com/s/article/Set-up-tracking-categories) in the Xero documentation.

-You can only push a tracking category to Xero if it has a non-null value for `parentId`.
+You can only write a tracking category to Xero if it has a non-null value for `parentId`.

-You are unable to push tracking categories that, when they were pulled, have the property `"hasChildren": true`.
+You are unable to write tracking categories that, when they were read, have the property `"hasChildren": true`.
 A validation error is returned.

 ### Why do I see only 5 years' of bank transactions for my Xero connections?

-For performance reasons, the default date range for pulling bank transactions from Xero is the past five years.
+For performance reasons, the default date range for reading bank transactions from Xero is the past five years.

 If you need to increase or decrease this date range, edit the value of the `syncFromUTC` property for the `bankTransactions` data type in your additional sync settings (via a request to `POST /companies/{companyId}/syncSettings`).

 You can set `syncFromUTC` for all companies or individual companies.
 For more information, see [Advanced sync settings](/knowledge-base/advanced-sync-settings) or raise a ticket with our support team through our [support request form](https://codat.zendesk.com/hc/en-gb/requests/new).

-### Why do I see a different reference value when I pull bank transactions to Xero that I'd previously pushed?
+### Why do I see a different reference value when I read bank transactions to Xero that I'd previously written?

-There is a limitation in the data sets returned from Xero when pulling Bank transactions to Codat.
+There is a limitation in the data sets returned from Xero when reading Bank transactions to Codat.
 The **Particulars**, **Reference**, and **Code** values, which are visible in columns in the Xero UI, are returned together in the `description` field, concatenated and separated with spaces.

-The **Payee** in Xero is pulled to Codat as the `counterparty` of the Bank transaction.
+The **Payee** in Xero is read to Codat as the `counterparty` of the Bank transaction.

 For example, the **Statement line** below will result in a bank statement line with a `counterparty` of `Payee 3` and a `description` with the value: `Description 3 Reference 3 3`.

 <img src="/img/old/d1325a1-xero-bank-statement-46713.png" />

-### Can I push batch payments to Xero?
+### Can I write batch payments to Xero?

 Yes.
-To push a batch payment to Xero, you push a [Bill payment](/accounting-api#/operations/post-bill-payment) with multiple line items.
-Pushing a batch payment to Xero will create the following business objects:
+To write a batch payment to Xero, you write a [Bill payment](/accounting-api#/operations/post-bill-payment) with multiple line items.
+Writing a batch payment to Xero will create the following business objects:

 - A separate bill payment for each line.
 - An account transaction that links the bill payments together.

-In the returned push operation:
+In the returned write operation:

 - The `changes` property lists the objects that were created in Xero to represent the batch payment.
 - The `data` property is not populated because there isn't one single object that can be used to represent the batch payment in Xero.